kazurayam/junit4ks/README.md

 This demo will show you how to run JUnit4-based unit tests to verify your Custom Keywords within Katalon Studio.

-The 2nd release provides a new Custom Keyword class [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy) with a method `runWithJUnitRunner`.
+The 2nd release provides a custom Keyword class [`com.kazurayam.ksbackyard.junit.JUnitCustomKeywords`](Keywords/com/kazurayam/ksbackyard/junit/JUnitCustomKeywords.groovy) with a method `runWithJUnitRunner`.
 Your Test Case can call this method as a usual custom keyword and execute your JUnit-based tests within Katalon Studio.

 ## Background